 Different Ways to Water Your Garden

 Whatever watering system you choose, it’s better if you avoid watering the foliage of your plants.
 Wetting your foliage can spread disease.
-Squash, cucumbers, and tomatoes leaves are especially sensitive to this.
+Squash, cucumber, and tomato leaves are especially sensitive to this.

 Watering cans are good for houseplants, seedlings, and other container gardens.
 They allow for a gentle sprinkling on seedlings which is especially helpful if you’re getting a head start indoors.
 These are great for very small gardens, but if you’re constantly refilling your watering can, you may want to upgrade to a hose (as long as your plants are outdoors 😉 ).